Separate Scales

 By visiting the grave sites of the holy tzaddikim on the day before Rosh Hashanah, we merit the attainment of the proper perspective of Divine justice and we mitigate all stern judgments.

 Another wonderful way of mitigating all stern judgments is to pray word by word slowly, with intent.
-Think about what you’re saying in the Shmonah Esrei and take your time.
+Think about what you’re saying in the Shemonah Esrei and take your time.
 Speak to Hashem from the heart, and He’ll certainly bless you with all your heart’s wishes for the very best and sign and seal you and your family for the very best year of your life, amen!

 Tell us what you think!